LilianCruanes/neo4j_for_django/docs/sessions.md

 <br/>

 - ## Protect authentication pages
 Sometimes, you could have to disallow the access to the authentication pages (login and registration pages) when the user is logged.
-To do that you can use the **`protect_authentication_view`** decorator on yours login and registration views.
-This decorator can takes as optional argument the url to which one redirect the user if it is already logged.
-Else, you can directly define the **`N4D_HOME_PAGE_URL`** in your **settings.py** file.
+To do that you can use the **`protect_authentication_view`** decorator on your login and registration views.
+This decorator can takes as an optional argument the url to which redirect the user if he is already logged.
+Otherwise, you can directly define the **`N4D_HOME_PAGE_URL`** in your **settings.py** file.
 <br/>
 > <small>views.py</small>
 ```python